 - re-read the text to make sure that the above steps have been completed appropriately.

 To support students, provide a table as a structure for chunking the text.
 Tables enable students to see important 'chunks' of text in the form of a visual organiser.
-Each column of the table has a heading such as participant, action, aim, reason and impact.
+Each column of the table has a heading such as a participant, action, aim, reason and impact.
 As students dissect the text they identify and record relevant sections for key themes.
 An example of a 'participant structure' for sentence chunking is shown below with the associated text.Ask students to rewrite 'chunks' in their own words.
 Instruct students to share their paraphrased version with a partner.
-In pairs, student discuss:
+In pairs, students discuss: